m0sys/prioritize-and-brief/README.md

 # prioritize-and-brief
-Simple todo list app that enables the user to prioritize and execture task.
+Simple todo list app written in Flutter that enables the user to prioritize and execture task.